amehta7/ComfySloth/README.md

-# Ecart_App - using Auth0(for Authorization) and Stripe(for payment using Netlify)
+# ComfySLoth - using Auth0(for Authorization) and Stripe(for payment using Netlify)

 ## Project URL :

 https://comfyslothapp.netlify.app/

-Check out our comfy sloth products for the very best in unique or custom, handmade pieces from our shops.
+Check out our products for the very best in unique or custom, handmade pieces from our shops.

 ## Installation